 Android tablet makers boast about their hardware specifications.
 Who cares?
 They completely miss the point.
 Faster speed, more processors, pixels or gigabytes count for nothing when the user experience is distinctly second-rate.

-All this means I’m starting to question my phone choice and for that matter my PC choice.
-If the iPad is so far in front of every other tablet, maybe I should just throw my lot in with Apple for the rest of my technology needs.
+All this means people might start to question their phone choice or, for that matter, their laptop or desktop computer choice.
+If the iPad is so far in front of every other tablet, maybe it would be smart to throw your lot with Apple and embrace the company’s walled garden for the rest of your technology needs.